Can I Work and Continue Receiving Benefits?

 A common question among recipients of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) is, “Can I try to work and continue receiving benefits?”

 Going back to work is a personal decision that you should discuss with your doctor — and your attorney.
-If you have questions about these matters, contact The Law Offices of Timothy R. White to schedule a free consultation.
+If you have questions about these matters, contact The Law Offices of Timothy R. White, P.C. to schedule a free consultation.
 We serve adults and children throughout the Chicago area.